China–North Korea border: Geography

 From west to east, the two countries are divided by three significant geographical features: the Yalu River, Paektu Mountain, and the Tumen River.

 Dandong, in the Liaoning Province of China, on the Yalu River delta, is the largest city on the border.
 On the other side of the river is the city of Sinuiju in North Pyongan Province, North Korea.
 The two cities are situated on the Yalu river delta at the western end of the border, near the Yellow Sea.
 Their waterfronts face each other and are connected by the Sino-Korean Friendship Bridge.
+Both nations have invested in new border facilities, including the long-delayed New Yalu River Bridge and updated customs infrastructure at Dandong, Quanhe, and Nanping from the North Korean border.

 There are 205 islands on the Yalu River.
 A 1962 border treaty between North Korea and China split the islands according to which ethnic group were living on each island.
 North Korea possesses 127 and China 78.
 Due to the division criteria, some islands such as Hwanggumpyong Island belong to North Korea even though they are on the Chinese side of the river.
 Both countries have navigation rights on the river, including in the delta.